foundry-rs/book/src/reference/cast/cast-storage.md

 ### DESCRIPTION

 Get the raw value of a contract's storage slot.
-(Slot numbers greater than 18446744073709551615 (u64::MAX) should be given as hex.)
+(Slot locations greater than 18446744073709551615 (u64::MAX) should be given as hex.
+Use `cast index` to compute mapping slots.)

 The address (*address*) can be an ENS name or an address.